-You may be a casual smartphone photographer or professional photog on the run — everybody appreciates having a good camera in their phone.
+You may be a casual smartphone photographer or professional photog on the run — everybody appreciates having a good camera on their phone.
 Smartphones are making headlines for being able to attain processing speeds as fast as full-fledged computers these days.
-They now sport 2K displays and are on the verge of replacing point and shoot cameras and even some entry level DSLRs.
+They now sport 2K displays and are on the verge of replacing point and shoot cameras and even some entry-level DSLRs.
 Smartphones have transformed photography drastically.
-“Smartphone photography” is now a trend and has lots of followers.
-They are the best way to be social and are so much more compact and hassle free.
+“Smartphone Photography” is now a trend and has lots of followers.
+They are the best way to be social and are so much more compact and hassle-free.
 While the high-end camera range are still struggling with the idea of a “connected camera” with NFC/WiFi functionality, smartphones are already ahead of its game by having seamless connectivity built-in.
 A phone camera for most people is the only camera they own.
 Even pro photographers are starting to mainly use their iPhones for making short-films or photo series.

 Since smartphone’s camera specifications are very closely related to DSLRs, let me help you decide on a perfect camera phone by comparing them with the terms that are usually used to judge a DSLR!

 For DSLRs, first thing we look at is the size of the sensor — a large one is better (and costly), smaller ones are for entry level market.
 Then we move over to lenses — a fast//prime lens has a large aperture while a slower kit lens is not as good.
 Lastly we look at the megapixel count and that’s about it.
 Features other than these are good to have, but they won’t really make a remarkable difference.

 - Large sensor size (1/2″ or 1/3.15”) will give better quality.